2326wz/About/README.md

 ### Who am I
-My name is Oleg, I'm located in Moscow/RU.
-Deal with Deep Learning, Computer Vision and Machine learning.
+Now work as analyst in telcecom company.
+Also deal with Deep Learning, Computer Vision and Machine learning.
 Started carrier as Telecommunications engineer, worked a lot with statistics of cellular networks, then came to data analysis and development area.

 [View full CV](https://github.com/2326wz/About/blob/master/CV/CV%20Oleg%20Ryakhovsky.pdf)